 Symptoms worrisome for laryngeal injury:

 Physical examination begins with an overall assessment of the patient's respiratory status.
 Remember the ABCs of trauma.
 Stridor may be inspiratory, expiratory, or biphasic, depending on the level of injury, and may or may not be accompanied by voice changes.
 All patients with neck trauma must be ruled out for concomitant cervical spinal injuries.
 Examination of the neck should include palpation for tenderness over the thyroid cartilage and trachea, loss of normal thyroid cartilage prominence, subcutaneous emphysema, ecchymoses over the anterior neck, and assessment of the voice for hoarseness if possible.
 Penetrating injuries should be obvious at this point, but seemingly innocuous findings externally can mask severe internal laryngeal injuries - a thorough examination is warranted in all cases.
 If the patient's airway is stable a flexible laryngoscopy should be performed to visualize the larynx and pharynx.
 If an obvious injury is identified, treatment should proceed.
 If patients are asymptomatic or minimally symptomatic and have a normal flexible laryngeal exam, close observation is warranted.
 In patients with equivocal exams and a stable airway, particularly those with a worrisome history/mechanism of injury, computed tomography (CT) is warranted to more definitively characterize the laryngeal and tracheal structures.
 If this is deemed unsafe, or if clinical suspicion is high, the patient should be taken directly to the operating room for controlled endoscopic and bronchoscopic evaluation, and potential neck exploration and tracheostomy.

 Computed Tomography (CT)

 Imaging should be used very judiciously, and only if it is safe AND will affect the treatment algorithm.
-Patients with a reassuring clinical picture and a normal exam and laryngoscopy likely will not benefit from imaging.
+Patients with a reassuring history and clinical picture, AND a normal exam and laryngoscopy likely will not benefit from imaging.
 Similarly, those with an obvious injury will likely not benefit, as surgical intervention will be required.
 CT can be useful in those patients with a stable airway and a reassuring exam, but in whom clinical suspicion for undetected injury remains high.
 A non-contrasted CT of the neck can visualize the cartilaginous and bony structures of the larynx and hyoid, and highlight even subtle or nondisplaced fractures that may require stabilization.

 There will be an associated esophageal injury in 4-6% of laryngeal fractures.
 Esophagram is not routinely used in the acute setting but may be useful in a delayed setting if a persistent injury is suspected.
 If there is suspicion of esophageal injury in the setting of laryngeal trauma, the optimal course of action is formal exam under anesthesia after securing the airway.
 This entails direct laryngoscopy and esophagoscopy, and may require open neck exploration in the operating room as well.